Winds of change blowing in All India Chess Federation? - www.lokmattimes.com

 Ajay H. Patel, a Gujarat-based cooperative banker and Senior Vice President of Indian Olympic Association (IOA) may throw his hat for the President's post.

-A couple of years back, he was elected as AICF President but the election was set aside by the Madras High Court.
+A couple of years ago, he was elected as AICF President but the election was set aside by the Madras High Court.

-Later in a strategic move, Kapoor was fielded for the post of President as part of former AICF Secretary Bharat Singh Chauhan/Patel camp.
+Later in a strategic move, Kapoor was fielded for the post of President as part of former Chauhan/Patel camp.

 Chauhan who was unseated as the AICF Secretary by the Delhi High Court for not getting two thirds of the votes polled in the 2021 elections has to wait for four years - the cooling off period - before he is able to contest for a post in the chess body, AICF's recently-appointed Interim Secretary Ajeet Kumar Verma and others told IANS.